 National Interest Waiver

-The National Interest Waiver asks petitioners to provide evidence their endeavor in the United States is the national interest of the U.S., along with evidence they are well positioned to advance their endeavor.
+The National Interest Waiver asks petitioners to provide evidence their endeavor in the United States is in the national interest of the U.S., along with evidence they are well-positioned to advance their endeavor.
 For these reasons, any steps an individual can take to show their start-up is ready to operate can help build a strong NIW petition.
 The strongest NIW cases for entrepreneurs will include the following:

 - Documents pertaining to the formation of the business.
 For a primer on business formation in the United States, click here.

 - Investment documents.
-Showing your business has the financial support of investors can serve as strong evidence that your work is the national interest of the United States.
+Showing your business has the financial support of investors can serve as strong evidence that your work is in the national interest of the United States.

 - Employment and compensation plan.
 Proof that you are ready and able to add jobs to the U.S. economy can help build a strong NIW petition.

 In addition to evidence pertaining to the business endeavor, NIW petitioners should be ready to present evidence of their achievements and significant contributions to their industry or field by peers, government entities, professional or business organizations.

 EB-5 – EB Green Card for Investors